alimamarankgroup/HPMN/readme.md

 ### Data Preparation
 - In the `data/amazon` folder, we give three small sample dataset that has been preprocessed, the sample code is running on the sample data.
 The `dataset_crop.pkl` is for the baseline `SHAN` (cut a short-term and a long-term sequence) and `dataset_hpmn.pkl` (padding in the front) is for our `HPMN` model, all the other baselines are based on the `dataset.pkl`
 - For the full dataset, the raw dataset link are [Amazon](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Electronics_5.json.gz) and [Taobao](https://tianchi.aliyun.com/dataset/dataDetail?dataId=649).
-- After you downloaded the full datasets, e.g. `Amazon`, you should extract the files into data/raw_data/amazon and do the following to preprocess the dataset:
+- For `Amazon` and `Taobao`, you should extract the files into `data/raw_data/amazon` and `data/raw_data/taobao`, then do the following to preprocess the dataset:
 ```
 python preprocess_amazon.py
+python preprocess_taobao.py
 ```

 ### Run the Codes